nhatphamcdn/funstyle/README.md

 # funstyle
 <p>
 <strong>A minimal CSS Framework inspired by Bootstrap Framework.</strong><br>
-It only builds components that are usable and remove the choices.
+It just pre-built some of the most commonly used components and Flex-box, for lightweight purpose.
 This is a CSS Framework created for experience, it is not recommended to use for real projects.
 </p>